klassen-software-solutions/KSSCore/README.md

  * Added an additional `duration` version that computes a duration from a given date.
 This is more accurate than the previous version, which still exists, which does not require a given date but uses approximate values for the length of a month and year.
+ * Added Dictionary extensions for dealing with case insensitive lookups.
+ * Added InputStreamReader for efficiently reading streams in blocks.
+ * Added a Platform struct to make it easier to determine what platform on which we are running.
+ * Added a Wrapper class to allow a pass by value object to outlive the current scope.

  ## What Has Changed In Version 4